lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. You should be good to go!
 Use the `logout` shortcut on the Desktop to log out, and then follow the standard [Gaming Time](#gaming-time) section above.

-_Huge thanks for helping me with this goes out to: [@crisg](http://twitter.com/crisg), [@martinmroz](http://twitter.com/martinmroz), Jeff K. from AWS Support, Daniel Unterberger, and Clive Blackledge_
+_Huge thanks for helping me with this goes out to: [@crisg](http://twitter.com/crisg), [@martinmroz](http://twitter.com/martinmroz), Jeff K. from AWS Support, Daniel Unterberger, Clive Blackledge, and Matt Marino_